Anurag1730/spunkfolder/README.md

 # spunkfolder
-contains programs which I put right after learning
+contains programs that I put in right after learning